hyptocrypto/fech_take_home/README.md

 # Abstract

-Simple Go application to process receipts. <br/>
+This is a Go application to process receipts. <br/>
-Designed to fulfill specs outlined in the [fetch take home assessment]("https://github.com/fetch-rewards/receipt-processor-challenge?tab=readme-ov-file")
+Designed to fulfill specs outlined in the [fetch take home assessment]("https://github.com/fetch-rewards/receipt-processor-challenge?tab=readme-ov-file").
+The implementation is intended to be as simple as possible while fulfilling the requirements.
+No scope creep.

 # Run